RedisLabs/redislabs-docs/content/kubernetes/active-active/preview/edit-clusters.md

 To prepare the Redis Enterprise cluster (REC) to participate in an Active-Active database, perform the following tasks from [Prepare participating clusters]({{<relref "/kubernetes/active-active/preview/prepare-clusters.md">}}):

 - Make sure the cluster meets the hardware and naming requirements.
-- Enable the Active-Active controllers
+- Enable the Active-Active controllers.
-- Configure external routing
+- Configure external routing.
-- Configure `ValidatingWebhookConfiguration`
+- Configure `ValidatingWebhookConfiguration`.

 ### Collect REC credentials